MRP ₹119

 Yes, ME-Too Cream can be used during the day or as advised by the physician.

-The possible side effects of ME-Too Cream are acne, redness, irritation, burning, itching, or stinging sensation of the skin.
+The possible side effects of ME-Too Cream are acne, redness, irritation, burning, itching, or a stinging sensation of the skin.
 Most of these side effects of ME-Too Cream do not require medical attention and gradually resolve over time.
 However, if the side effects persist or worsen, please consult your doctor.

 We provide you with authentic, trustworthy and relevant information